enlore/cognition-kit/README.md

     npm install
     gulp

-This `kit` tool will populate your current working directory and populate it with the boilerplate directories and files for a new `gulp` powered Cognition project.
+This `kit` tool will populate your current working directory with the boilerplate directories and files for a new `gulp` powered Cognition project.

 ### Coming Soon